 From Trauma to Healing: Healing-Centered Approaches to Trauma in Families and Communities

-This 10-week fully online and interactive course offers a comprehensive exploration of healing-centered approaches to addressing trauma, in families and communities, within a context of social justice.
+This 10-week fully online and interactive course offers a comprehensive exploration of healing-centered approaches to addressing trauma.
 Moving beyond traditional trauma-informed care, the curriculum emphasizes a practice-shift towards recognizing and nurturing the inherent strength and resilience of individuals, families, and communities affected by trauma.

 - Age: Applicants must be at least 18 years old.